Toons.TV

 Toons.TV was a multiplatform entertainment website and mobile app owned and operated by the Rovio Animation division of Rovio Entertainment (known best for creating the Angry Birds franchise).
-It was available on website. most Rovio app-on-demand providers, smart TVs and other connected devices, as well as its own app.
+It was available via website, most Rovio app-on-demand providers, smart TVs and other connected devices, as well as its own app.
 As of December 2014, its content was viewed more than four billion times.

 As of August 1, 2017, the Toons.TV brand has been discontinued; its site and the app are shut down, and any links to it have been redirected to the Angry Birds official YouTube channel.